To Wave or Not To Wave: Wave Soldering Advantages and Disadvantages

 One evening when there were no good games on TV I let my girlfriend talk me into going to see a play.
 It was written by some famous guy and I reluctantly went.
 The part that stayed with me was when a young guy, the star, was asking himself, “To be or not to be…” Apparently, he was undecided about taking action and was wondering what would happen after he did.

-This prompted me to consider if I could be a better PCB if I knew more about what happens after I finish my design and send it off to be manufactured.
+This prompted me to consider if I could be a better PCB if I knew more about what happens after I finish my design and send it off to a soldering machine and to be manufactured.
 Ultimately, I found that with more knowledge about how my Printed Circuit Board comes to fruition into the world, from ghostly-design to full-fledged board, I would be able to design more around potential manufacturing and assembly challenges, specifically in my soldering choices.
+There are so many things to considering when looking at soldering.
+What kind of solder paste is out there?
+Lead free solder?
+Molten solder?
+I soon entered a new world of choices!

 PCB Manufacturing Processes